-Role Overall Responsibilities Meeting Attendance Document Review and Concurrence CCAM Chair The FTA, on behalf of DOT, continues to lead the CCAM and serve as DOT's Lead Agency.
-Convene and facilitate all formal CCAM meetings.
-Set meeting agendas, delegate meeting responsibilities, and track action items.
-Communicate expectations for document concurrence.
-CCAM Lead Agency One agency within each CCAM department is designated as the Lead and serves as the CCAM leader on behalf of its department. • Act as voting CCAM member. • Facilitate and direct CCAM Participating Agency input.
-Send staff-level points of contact (POCs) and any additional relevant staff, as needed, to meetings, and attend prepared to participate.
-Drive CCAM document review and concurrence on behalf of its respective CCAM department and/or agency.
-Gather the input of CCAM Participating Agency(s) within its respective CCAM department, when necessary.
-CCAM Participating Agency Provide advisory support and expertise to the CCAM.
-Collaborate with their respective CCAM Lead Agency.
-Act as non-voting CCAM member.
-Encourage staff-level POC and any additional relevant staff, as needed, to attend meetings, and attend prepared to participate.
-Provide review and input directly to the CCAM Lead Agency, unless otherwise indicated.
+- Convene and facilitate all formal CCAM meetings. - Set meeting agendas, delegate meeting responsibilities, and track action items. - Send staff-level points of contact (POCs) and any additional relevant staff, as needed, to meetings, and attend prepared to participate.

+Document Review and Concurrence

+- Communicate expectations for document concurrence. - Drive CCAM document review and concurrence on behalf of its respective CCAM department and/or agency. - Gather the input of CCAM Participating Agency(s) within its respective CCAM department, when necessary. - Encourage staff-level POC and any additional relevant staff, as needed, to attend meetings, and attend prepared to participate. - Provide review and input directly to the CCAM Lead Agency, unless otherwise indicated.